 The demand for STEM skills will continue to rise notably in the fastest-growing fields which are the technology-related ones: Big Data Specialists, Fintech Engineers, AI and Machine Learning Specialists and Software and Application Developers.
 Key industries like semiconductors and biotechnology depend on STEM talent for technological leadership.
 Meeting green transition goals requires a 50% increase in STEM-skilled energy workers by 2030.
 Indeed, green and energy transition roles, including Autonomous and Electric Vehicle Specialists, Environmental Engineers, and Renewable Energy Engineers, also feature within the top fastest-growing roles.
-The shortage of STEM skills extends beyond traditional technical fields to creative and cultural industries, where limited technical expertise hinders their ability to leverage AI and emerging technologies, undermining their competitiveness and growth potential.
-Advanced STEM skills are crucial for defence and aerospace capabilities, including climate forecasting and skills for circular economy to reduce reliance on non-EU suppliers.
+Advanced STEM skills are crucial for defence and aerospace capabilities, including climate forecasting and for reducing reliance on non-EU suppliers.
 Healthcare professionals require enhanced cybersecurity training and awareness.
 Current demographic trends represent an additional challenge in this regard.
-The healthcare sector illustrates these challenges starkly: facing a shortage of 1.2 million medical professionals in 2022, declining student interest since 2018, and growing pressure from an aging population19.
-However, the EU's STEM workforce growth lags behind demand, especially in ICT and engineering sectors crucial for green and digital transitions, as well as for security and preparedness, notably in key sectors such as cybersecurity, defence and aerospace.
+The healthcare sector illustrates these challenges starkly: facing a shortage of 1.2 million medical professionals in 2022, declining student interest since 2018, and growing pressure from an aging population.
+However, the EU's STEM workforce growth lags behind demand, especially in ICT and engineering sectors crucial for green and digital transitions.